 This Contract imposes an obligation of good faith and fair dealing in its performance and enforcement.

 The CONTRACTOR and Department, with a positive commitment to honesty and integrity, agree to the following mutual duties:

-- 1. Each will function within the laws and statutes applicable to their duties and responsibilities. - 2.
-Each will avoid hindering the other's performance. - 3.
-Each will proceed to fulfill its obligations diligently.
+1. Each will function within the laws and statutes applicable to their duties and responsibilities.